Frequently asked questions

 What level of detail is required for the budget?

-A simple breakdown of cost into personnel and consumables / equipment for the desired period is required.
+A breakdown of cost into personnel and consumables / equipment for the desired period is required.
 It has to be apparent from the submitted materials how the funds are allocated across institutions, group leaders and specific research activities.
 NB: Group leaders’ salaries must not be funded via the grant.

 What administrative costs for project management should be part of the budget?